If you purchase an independently reviewed product or service through a link on our website, Indiewire may receive an affiliate commission.

-For the most part, manga offers up stories and characters that resonate with adults and kids, but some of the stories aren’t recommended for younger readers.
-To help you out we rounded up a list of manga that range in prices from $52 to $250.
+For the most part, manga features stories and characters that resonate with adults and kids, but some of the stories aren’t recommended for younger readers.
+To help you out, we rounded up a list of manga that range in prices from $30 to upwards of $300.
 If you’re not shopping for yourself, any one of the box sets on the list will make a great gift for the anime lover in your life.
 For more anime material check out the best anime shows now streaming on Hulu, HBO Max, and Amazon Prime.

-Below, find our lineup of eight of the best manga box sets that are perfect for devoted anime fans and those new to the anime sphere.
+Below, find our lineup of seven of the best manga box sets that are perfect for devoted anime fans and those new to the anime sphere.

 The “Tokyo Ghoul” box set has all fourteen volumes of the original series about Ken Kaneki, an ordinary college student who gets transformed into a one-eyed, ghoul-human hybrid.
 As the story goes, Kaneki finds himself trapped between two worlds, unsure of who to trust as he attempts to survive Ghoul turf wars and learn more about Ghoul society, all while trying to master his new powers.

 Kodansha Box has released over two dozen volumes of “Montogatari,” but this particular set gives you the first seven volumes from Ison’s collection.
 The supernatural story follows a high school student who survives an attack from a vampire that leads him to help deities, ghosts, beasts, and other metaphysical beings.

 Circle back to the beginning of the Eren Yeager story arc with this first installment of the “Attack on Titan” manga series.
 The box set includes four books — covering the first 13 episodes of the anime show — and two special sticker sets featuring your favorite characters from the series.